CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/exploratory-data-analysis/README.md

 #### `source-data` folder

-- `ead` folder: contains one large xml file with extensive metadata about the collection
+- [`ead`](https://github.com/CaDatPitt/data-layers/tree/master/source-data/bob-nelkin-collection/ead/) folder: contains one large XML file with extensive metadata about the collection
-- `ocr` folder: contains 537 text files.
+- [`ocr`](https://github.com/CaDatPitt/data-layers/tree/master/source-data/bob-nelkin-collection/ocr/) folder: contains 537 text files.
 The quality of OCR appears to be variable, leading to spelling issues.
-- `mods` and `rel-ext` folders: contain 542 .xml files with metadata which correspond to the OCR text files, plus one for the 'Finding aid content model'.
+- [`mods`](https://github.com/CaDatPitt/data-layers/tree/master/source-data/bob-nelkin-collection/mods/) and [`rel-ext`](https://github.com/CaDatPitt/data-layers/tree/master/source-data/bob-nelkin-collection/rels-ext/) folders: contain 542 XML files with metadata which correspond to the OCR text files, plus one for the 'Finding aid content model'.
 These figures are in line with the [collection description](https://historicpittsburgh.org/collection/nelkin-acc-parc-records).

 <br>

 #### `base-layers` folder
-- `collection-base-layer.csv` contains information the guide to the collection
+- [`collection-base-layer.csv`](https://github.com/CaDatPitt/data-layers/blob/master/base-layers/bob-nelkin-collection/bob-nelkin-collection_collection-base-layer.csv) contains information from the guide to the collection
-- `base-layer_archival.csv` contains information about the objects in the collection (1 per row).
+- [`base-layer_archival.csv`](https://github.com/CaDatPitt/data-layers/blob/master/base-layers/bob-nelkin-collection/bob-nelkin-collection_item-base-layer_archival.csv) contains information about the objects in the collection (1 per row).
 There is one object missing an abstract.